-Category Risks Likelihood (High/ Medium/ Low) Impact (High/ Medium/ Low) Mitigating measures 1-External environment Activities disrupted and/or delayed due to COVID-19 or Low Medium Online format for activities is possible in the partner countries.
-The flexibility of TAIEX allows to postpone events as well as to organise other travel restrictions or due to the ongoing Russia's war of aggression against Ukraine and its consequences. alternative activities prior to physical events.
-1-External environment Beneficiaries may not submit enough/high quality requests in line with the EU policies for TAIEX.
-Medium Medium Awareness raising by Commission services and EU Delegations will target Southern Neighbourhood countries.
+Category Risks Likelihood (High/ Medium/ Low) Impact (High/ Medium/ Low) Mitigating measures 1-External environment Activities disrupted and/or delayed due to COVID-19 or other travel restrictions or due to the ongoing Russia's war of aggression against Ukraine, perpetrated by Russia, and its consequences.
+Low Medium Online format for activities is possible in the partner countries.
+The flexibility of TAIEX allows to postpone events as well as to organise alternative activities prior to physical events.
+1-External environment Beneficiaries may not submit enough/high quality requests in line with EU policies for TAIEX.
+Medium Medium Awareness raising by the Commission geo units and EU Delegations will target Eastern Neighbourhood countries.
 In addition to the consultation process in Headquarters, the relevant EU Delegation is asked to agree on each TAIEX request prior to its final approval.
 3-People and the organisation Experts in the existing TAIEX database do not match the required needs for assistance.
-Medium Medium Outreach activity will target the NCPs for TAIEX in each EU Member State or institution of origin to identify the most relevant and adequate expertise.
+Medium Medium Outreach activity will target the National Contact Points for TAIEX in each EU Member State or institution of origin to identify the most relevant and adequate expertise.
 More targeted outreach towards experts in highly-demanded and/or niche areas will be organised.